-One day as usual we went inspecting our nets while it was still dark.
+One day as usual we got out of our hammocks around 4 a.m. while it was still dark and about an hour before sunrise to inspect our nets.
 We floated silently down river to the first creek where we had tied a net.
 Peter steered the boat and I sat at my station in the prow looking ahead.
 The night was very silent, waiting for dawn, when all hunters and prey are at rest.
 The Howler Monkeys are not awake yet, nor have the Macaw flights started.
 Everything is waiting for the sun.
 At that time almost nothing moves except hunters like us, checking on their traps, snares, and nets.
 We reached the creek mouth and Peter pulled up the net.
 The boat dipped with the weight of what he was pulling.
 “Man!!
 Looks like we got something big!!” he said.
-That river at that place was home to the largest fresh water fish called the Arapaima and so I was very excited.
+That river at that place was home to the largest freshwater fish called the Arapaima (Arapaima gigas) https://www.nationalgeographic.com/animals/fish/a/arapaima/ and so I was very excited.
+The Arapaima is one of the largest fresh water fish species and specimens, 15 feet long, weighing 440 pounds have been reported.
+But the usual size is about 6 – 7 feet long, weighing 200 pounds or so.
 But what came up was something totally unexpected and unwelcome.

 Once the snake was dead, we tied the net to the side of the boat and rowed back to the camp.
-We pulled the boat up on the sand and cut the snake out of the net, completely ruining it in the process.
-I was definitely not amused as nets were valuable.
+We pulled the boat up on the sand and cut the snake out of the net, completely ruining the net in the process.
+I was not amused as nets were valuable.
 Then we measured him.
 He was 22 feet long and both Peter and I together, could lift him only with great difficulty.
-I was very sorry to have killed such a fine animal but we had no alternative.
+I was deeply sorry to have killed such a fine animal, but we had no alternative.
 We took off his skin and I had it with me until I met a young man called Fridolin Stary who came from East Germany to Guyana on holiday and liked it so much that I gave it to him.
-Fridolin told me how he helped his girlfriend to escape from East Germany.
+Fridolin told me how he had helped his girlfriend to escape from East Germany.
 Today with the wall gone, I hope they are living happily somewhere.
-Sequel to this last sentence: Thanks to the power of the internet, I actually found Fridolin, who was a top manager of a chemical company in Germany until he retired in 2017.
-He remembered the time we spent together and we exchanged some mails and met in 2011 when Fridolin came to India.
+Sequel to this last sentence: Thanks to the power of the internet, I found Fridolin, who was a top manager of a chemical company in Germany until he retired in 2017.
+He remembered the time we spent together, and we exchanged some emails and met in 2011 when Fridolin came to India.
 It was a lovely meeting, as if all those decades had not intervened at all.
-Fridolin came home and we had a typical Hyderabadi meal, which he seemed to love.
+Fridolin came home and we had a typical Hyderabadi meal, which he loved.
 We discovered that we share many core values, respect for the environment, love of the wild, importance of justice, and owning responsibility for our actions.
-Small world, made smaller and flatter by the internet.
+Small world made smaller and flatter by the internet.

 The water of the river changed complexion throughout the day.
 Early in the morning it has, what looks like steam rising from it.
-So you would be floating through this cloud of vapor looking ethereal and ghostly.
-As the sun rose and it got hotter – we were sitting close to the equator, remember – the mist would disappear and you would see the colors of the trees reflecting in the river.
-If we were planning to stay another day we would spend a couple of hours walking in the forest, following some track or the other simply to enjoy the experience of being in the rain forest.
+You would be floating through this cloud of vapor looking ethereal and ghostly.
+As the sun rose and it got hotter – we were sitting close to the equator, remember – the mist would disappear, and you would see the colors of the trees reflecting in the river.
+If we were planning to stay another day, we would spend a couple of hours walking in the forest, following some track or the other simply to enjoy the experience of being in the rain forest.
 We were not hunting seriously and only the unwary animal with suicidal tendencies achieved his objective at our hands.
-We were more interested in watching Humming Birds flit from flower to flower looking like moths more than like birds.
-They beat their wings so fast that you can’t see them and they are the only birds that can actually fly backwards.
+We were more interested in watching Hummingbirds flit from flower to flower looking like moths more than like birds.
+They beat their wings so fast that you can’t see them, and they are the only birds that can fly backwards.
 They fly up to a flower and hovering before it on buzzing wings, insert their specialized beaks deep into it for the nectar, then fly backwards to get out of that flower and go to another one.

 Mornings would be announced by the booming call of the Howler Monkey answered by his cousins everywhere and so for a while there would be cacophony in the forest.
 Macaws taking off for their daily commute would also be talking to each other and you would hear their calls.
 Toucans would call to each other as they hunted for fruit in the tops of giant figs. You would hear the crash of branches as Sakiwinki (Spider Monkeys) took off on their highway a hundred feet in the air, throwing themselves from one forest giant to another with gay abandon.
 They would be followed by others, heavier than them and the branches would crash more loudly.
 Ah!
 The difficulty is in trying to describe what the eye sees, what the ears hear and what the heart feels in mere words on paper.
 It is the whole atmosphere of the forest when you become one with it, when time has no meaning and the daily grind and work pressure feel like a bad dream that you woke up from.

 The canopy was so thick that more often than not we would be driving in semi-darkness.
-But that didn’t mean that it was cool.
-It was more like a sauna with very high humidity and almost no breeze.
+But that did not mean that it was cool.
+It was more like a sauna with extremely high humidity and almost no breeze.
 Sometime if you got lucky you came into a forest clearing when you would feel the breeze as the jungle was open enough to allow for airflow.
-That has to be one of the most pleasant experience of mankind – the feel of the cool breeze on hot sweaty skin.
-The thick cover resembling a green ocean as you fly over it in a small plane, is very deceptive in that the trees have very shallow roots.
-Most rainforest soil is very poor with all the nutrients largely remaining at surface level.
-Because of this rainforest trees have very shallow roots.
+That has to be one of the most pleasant experience of mankind – the feel of cool breeze on hot sweaty skin.
+The thick cover resembles a green ocean as you fly over it in a small plane.
+Rain-forest trees are mostly not deep rooted.
+Most rain-forest soil is extremely poor with all the nutrients largely remaining at surface level.
+Because of this rain-forest trees have very shallow roots.
 Some very tall trees have developed ways of obtaining much needed additional support by forming buttressed roots, which grow out from the base of the trunk sometimes as high as 15 feet above the ground.
 These extended roots also increase the area over which nutrients can be absorbed from the soil.
 The forest floor is carpeted thickly with leaves on which grow mosses and lichens.
-Roots of trees take from this thick carpet and go very little into the earth.
+Roots of trees take from this thick carpet and do not go deep into the earth.
 The soil beneath this thick cover of leaf mould is sandy and loose.
-As the trees grow they literally hold up one another with their intertwined branches and the many creepers and vines which climb up the trunk of one giant and across the canopy of another.
+As the trees grow, they literally hold up one another with their intertwined branches and the many creepers and vines which climb up the trunk of one giant and across the canopy of another.

 Driving on the forest tracks also threw up a unique challenge, which when it happened for the first time, was very shocking.
 We came around a bend and without warning Peter stopped the Land Rover.
 Right ahead was a deep gully about 20 feet across at the bottom of which flowed a stream.
-Land Rovers, for all their excellent qualities, can’t jump or fly.
-So what do we do?
-Peter was having a laugh at my expense, I could see that.
+Land Rovers, for all their excellent qualities, cannot jump or fly.
+So, what do we do?
+Peter was having a laugh at my expense; I could see that.
 He got out and stretched and then said, “All right!
 We gaffa build a bridge.”